lucifer081099/2048/README.md

 1. Get Python 3.x
 2. Download the whole code and save it to some folder on your computer.
 3. Open command prompt and run the command "pip install pygame" to install the Pygame module.
-4. Go the directory where you have save the file.
+4. Go the directory where you have save the file in the command prompt.
 5. Now run the command "python main.py"